mandyyyyii/anonymous/README.md

-**SciBench** is a novel benchmark for college-level scientific problems consisting of _695_ problems sourced from instructional textbooks.
+**SciBench** is a novel benchmark for college-level scientific problems sourced from instructional textbooks.
 The benchmark is designed to evaluate the complex reasoning capabilities, strong domain knowledge, and advanced calculation skills of LLMs.

 ![Alt text](assets/table.jpeg)